uw-comphys/openccm/publications/2403_JOSS/paper.md

 Below is an in-depth example, following along with [@Vasile2024], of the example in `examples/`OpenCMP`/pipe_with_recirc_2d` on how to run the CFD simulation, create and visualize the compartmental model, compare the RTD of the CFD and compartmental model, and finally demonstrate simulating a set of reactions on the compartment network.

 ## Hydrodynamics and Compartmental Model
 The steady-state hydrodynamic flow-profile is obtained by running the `OpenCMP` simulation through the `run_`OpenCMP`.py` script in the folder.
-The resulting flow profile was opened in ParaView and the line integral convolution of the velocity field is shown below, colored by velocity magnitude.
+The resulting flow profile was opened in `ParaView` and the line integral convolution of the velocity field is shown below, colored by velocity magnitude.

 ![Visualization of hydrodynamics from CFD simulation with line integral convolutions indicating local flow direction and color corresponding to velocity magnitude.](images/lic_domain.png){ width=98% }

 The underlying velocity field data was then processed by OpenCCM to produce a network of compartments by using the `run_compartment.py` script.
-The figure below, again visualized with ParaView, shows each element of the original mesh colored according to the compartment it belongs to.
+The figure below, again visualized with `ParaView`, shows each element of the original mesh colored according to the compartment it belongs to.

 ![Visualization of flow-informed compartmentalization with coloring corresponding to compartment number.](images/labelled_compartments.png){ width=98% }